filecoin-project/filecoin-docs/content/en/fvm/basics/filecoin-evm/index.md

         parent: "fvm-basics"
 ---

+{{< alert >}}
+**THIS SECTION IS UNDER DEVELOPMENT**

+The FVM project is still in beta, as is this documentation.
+We're working on improving everything.
+In the meantime, you can dive into the docs, but keep in mind that things will likely change pretty often.
+{{< /alert >}}

 The Ethereum Virtual Machine is an execution environment initially designed, built for, and run on the Ethereum blockchain.
 The EVM was revolutionary, because for the first time, any arbitrary code could be deployed to and run on a blockchain.
 This code inherited all the decentralized properties of the Ethereum blockchain.
 Before the EVM a new blockchain had to be created with custom logic and then bootstrapped with validators every time a new type of decentralized application needed to be built.

 Code deployed to EVM is typically written in the high level language Solidity, although other languages such as Vyper exist.
 The high level Solidity code is compiled to EVM bytecode which is what is actually deployed to and run on the EVM.
 Due to it being the first virtual machine to run on top of a blockchain, the EVM has developed one of the strongest developer ecosystems in Web3 to date.
 Today, many different blockchains run their own instance of the EVM to allow developers to easily port their existing applications into the new blockchain’s ecosystem.